MelihCan9/TrafficSign_Detection/README.md

 filtering by color in this program.
 In details,

 First step of this algorithm is calling 2 different color detection method.
 In these methods first steps is, changing the color model of the input image from BGR to HSV.
-Theninitializing lower and upper boundaries for color detection with respect of HSV ranges in OpenCV.
+Then initializing lower and upper boundaries for color detection with respect of HSV ranges in OpenCV.
 While blue color detection using one boundary, the red color detection is using two different boundaries, because of OpenCV range.
 After initializing the boundaries, we are creating a mask.
 In color detection we usually use bitwise method to detect color in our original image but in this situation, I did not use the bitwise method because my main purpose is not detecting colors.
 I used these masks to detect shapes by area.